 Membership: CCH consists of three elected members of the teaching faculty: one from SAHSS, one from SNHS, and one at-large member.
 All members must be tenured.
 Committee members serve for three years; the terms are staggered so that a new member joins each year.
 Committee members assume the role of chair in their third and final year of service.
 Service on CCH begins and ends at the first day of the fall semester.

-No department of the College may have more than one of its members on this committee.
+No department of the University may have more than one of its members on this committee.
 Faculty members serving on this committee may not be elected to serve on any other main governance (PBC, APC, APPC) or autonomous (FAC) committee.

 Typical workload: CCH generally meets once every week for an hour.
 Between meetings, work may include drafting updates to the faculty handbook, contacting faculty members regarding nominations/appointments, or meeting with representatives from other committees.

 Summer responsibilities: Appointments for task forces and other committees often continue into June — members of CCH are expected to be available via electronic communication through the summer.

 Responsibilities of the committee:

 - Nominations and elections.
 CCH solicits candidate nominations from the faculty and then runs the elections for those committee slots that require elections.
 The committee will also identify and contact colleagues to consider running for particular committee posts.
 CCH members also identify colleagues to serve in appointed positions on various committees and task forces in consultation with the academic deans and provost as appropriate.